isomerpages/moe-pasirrissec/_cce/Cyber Wellness.md

 ![](/images/MOE%20Cyber%20Wellness%20Framework.png)

-MOE uses the CW framework to develop the child’s instinct to protect and empower him to take responsibility for his own well-being in cyberspace.
-The three principles, ‘Respect for Self and Others’, ‘Safe and Responsible Use’ and ‘Positive Peer Influence’ when adhered to will anchor a child’s well-being in cyberspace as he will then be able to make careful and well-considered decisions.
-In Pasir Ris Secondary School, we are guided by the CW framework to plan and implement holistic CW Education which is customised to the student profile and school environment.
+MOE uses the Cyber Wellness framework to develop the child’s instinct to protect and empower him or her to take responsibility for his own well-being in cyberspace.
+The three principles, ‘Respect for Self and Others’, ‘Safe and Responsible Use’ and ‘Positive Peer Influence’, when adhered to, will anchor a child’s well-being in cyberspace, as he or she will then be able to make careful and well-considered decisions.
+In Pasir Ris Secondary School, we are guided by the CW framework to plan and implement holistic CW education which is customised to the student profile and school environment.

 ### PRSS Cyber Wellness Framework